Niuatahi

-Niuatahi or also called Volcano O is a submarine volcano located in the far northern territory of Tonga.
+Niuatahi or Volcano O is a submarine volcano located in the far northern territory of Tonga.
 Since the cone in the middle is named Motutahi, the volcano is sometimes referred to as Niuatahi-Motutahi.
 Despite not having any record of any eruption, Niuatahi does have a record of recent hydrothermal activity.

 Etymology

 Niuatahi was named by the Tonga Ministry of Lands, Environment, Climate Change and Natural Resources.
 In the Tongan language, Niuatahi means sea.
 The name Motutahi means island in the sea in the Tongan language.

 Geography

 The volcano can be found approximately 70 km northwest of Niuatoputapu and 240 km southwest of the Samoan Islands.
 It is also located 40 km southwest of the far more known and more active West Mata submarine volcano, located in the same volcanic group as Niuatahi.
 An active ridge can also be found just west of the caldera walls.

 Structure

 Niuatahi is a submarine volcano mostly known for its circular shape and enormous width.
 It is 15 km in diameter and with a depth of approximately 700 m.
-The Motutahi cone located in the middle of the caldera which rises 730 m above the floor of the caldera.
+The Motutahi cone, located in the middle of the caldera, rises 730 m above the floor of the caldera.
 Along the floor of the caldera can also be found active hydrothermal systems.